 Stretch & Strengthen

-Offered on Tuesdays and Thursdays at 1:00 p.m., tune in to one or both of these weekly classes aimed at strengthening and toning different muscle groups.
+Tune in to these weekly classes aimed at strengthening and toning different muscle groups.

 Light Kettlebell Class